Mindful MOVEMENT

 Here are a few good reasons why you should move

 • Joint mobility and nutrition: Our joints naturally stiffen as we age but that doesn’t mean we have to stop moving all together!
-Our joints love movement!
+Our joints love movement and that’s how they get their nutrition so let’s keep moving together!

 • Brain: Our brains need oxygen and exercise and movement are great ways to ensure that we get more of the oxygen rich blood flow to our brains.
 This can help to improve memory, mood, motivation and concentration

 • Balance: Balance is not something we just have.
 Balance is something we can work on and improve.
 More than 75,000 people fracture their hips every year in the UK.
-This is often caused by a loss of balance and a fall.
+This is often caused by a loss of balance and a fall, and this can be a slippery slope!
+Don’t wait to start adressing your balance.

 • Metabolism: Different types of exercise affect our metabolism in different ways.
 Short bursts of intense exercise, sustained exercise or resistance exercise will all help to regulate our metabolism reducing the likelihood of conditions like type II diabetes and cardio-vascular disease.

 You don’t always need to hit the gym for a big workout.
-If you struggle to find the time, try adding small ‘snacksercise’ breaks into your day — at home, at work, or wherever you are.
+If you struggle to find the time, try adding small ‘snaxsercise’ breaks - at home, at work, or wherever you are.
 Choose a mix of movements to punctuate your day: a little mobility, a bit of balance work, and some simple strengthening.

 And if you’re a weekend warrior who saves all your exercise for two big days, these mini sessions are a brilliant way to keep your body primed and ready for action.